Accepted Language Proficiency Tests

 Communicating effectively in English or French is a critical factor to provide safe nursing practice.
 All applicants are required to demonstrate language proficiently prior to attaining registration.

 Applicants must achieve the test scores for all test components during one complete attempt of the test.
-If necessary, applicants can re-take tests to demonstrate language proficiency
+If necessary, applicants can re-take tests, in full, to demonstrate language proficiency.

-Visit the examination websites below to learn more about testing locations and times, fees and re-takes
+Visit the examination websites to learn more about testing locations and times, fees and re-takes

 Canadian English Language Benchmark Assessment for Nurses (CELBAN)